You may be wondering why cats come to you when you whistle.

 Cats are very curious creatures, and a slight sound will make them be inquisitive.

 Therefore, your cat will come to you when you start to whistle.
 They may think that you’re in trouble or want to share something with them.

 Don’t be surprised if your cat stands there, surprised at what you’re doing.

 But if the sound is loud and with some distress, they may believe you are in danger and want to rescue you.

 All-in-all, cats are curious, and this is one of their instincts that helps them to survive.

 Therefore, if they hear any strange voice, they will investigate right away and know if they are safe.

 Don’t be surprised if they jump on your lap and start cuddling.
-But if the cat is frightened, it may rip your face as a way of stopping you from making the funny sound.
+But if the cat is frightened, it may rip your face as a way of stopping you from making a funny sound.

 The Sound Is Annoying

 Cats have a very sensitive hearing sense.
 Their hearing ability is four times that of humans.
 As a result, a slight sound will get their attention.

 If they hear your whistle, they will come right away.

 Some may be irritated and want you to stop, while others may be wondering what’s happening.

 If you whistle and your cat meows in your face, this should be an indication that she is irritated and wants you to stop.

 Several sturdy shows that long-term exposure of 85 dB and short-term exposure of 120 dB can lead to hearing loss in cats.

 So, if you’re whistling loudly or at a high-pitched sound and your cat is seated next to you, you may be hurting its ears slowly.

 The cat may also come to you if you sound like a rodent or something to be hunted.
 Before cats were domesticated, they were hunters.

 So, if your whistles sound “squeaky,” they will think that it is a rodent and come ready to pound on it.
 Rats and mice produce high-pitched sounds, which the cat may attach to if your whistle sounds the same.